 Routine maintenance involving heavy equipment operating in the creek channel would involve temporary diversion of any surface flow in San Ysidro Creek.
 The diversion may involve excavating a small trench or use of a temporary pipe to transport surface water around the work area.
 A small temporary dam would be constructed at the upstream end of the maintenance area to divert surface water into the trench or pipe.
 Erosion reduction and turbidity controls would be installed at the downstream end of the diversion, potentially including an energy dissipater and hay bales as needed.
-Channel maintenance may occur every one to two years but is likely to be less frequent.
+Channel maintenance involving vegetation removal may occur every one to two years, while channel shaping and reestablishment involving heavy equipment but is likely to be less frequent.